 - 1. Unless otherwise stated, pediatric protocols will apply to patients ≤ 14 years of age.
 If the patient's age is not known, then pediatric protocols will apply until there are physical signs that the patient has reached adolescence.

-- 2. All iALS agencies and above must carry a commercial length-based device to estimate patient weight and appropriate drug dosages.
+- 2. All IALS agencies and above, in consultation with agency medical director to assure compliance with state-wide protocol, must carry the most current version of a pediatric length-based drug dosing/equipment sizing tape.-a commercial length-based device to estimate patient weight and appropriate drug dosages.
 These devices should be used as the primary method for determining the weight/appropriate drug doses for children.
 Additionally, the following formula or table may be used:

 - a.
 Formula: (Age in years x = 3) + 7 = estimated weight in kgs.

 - b.
 Table

 - 1) 1 y/o = 10 kg

 - 2) 3 y/o = 15 kg

 - 3) 5 y/o = 20 kg

 - 4) 7 y/o = 25 kg

 - 5) 9 y/o = 30 kg